-As most of us know (especially from reading this blog), a health savings account (HSA) provides a variety of benefits - tax-free spending on qualified medical expenses, reducing your taxable income, and even giving you another way to invest your cash.
+As most of us know (especially from reading this page), a health savings account (HSA) provides a variety of benefits - tax-free spending on qualified medical expenses, reducing your taxable income, and even giving you another way to invest your cash.

 It's not that these benefits aren't great.
 In fact, they're more than great.
-But, it's how some use (or don't use) their HSA that may be the culprit.
+But, it's how some use (or don't use) their HSAs that may be the culprit.
 In other words, some people may be too protective of their HSA accounts.

-Why it might be true
+Why you might be too protective

-Before going into the nitty-gritty of why you may be too protective of an HSA, let's talk about how you can qualify for one.
+Before going into the details of why you may be too protective of an HSA, let's talk about how you can qualify for one.
 It'll help you see how insurance deductibles may affect how you act around money, especially with health care.